cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

 ## Required Reading

-If you wish to go to iOS 14.8.1 or iOS 15.1, you must follow this method in order to update to those versions.
+If you wish to go to iOS 14.8.1, you must follow this method in order to update to those versions.

 ::: tip